• Skip to primary navigation

 1. Wash and dry the berries.

-2. Temper the choclate.
+2. Temper the chocolate.

 3. Dip the strawberries.

-4. Top if desired and let them chill until you are ready to serve.
+4. Top if desired, and let them chill until you are ready to serve.

 Steps for making chocolate covered strawberries.